clairesrc/toast/README.md

 Extremely cursed PVP multiplayer RPG engine written in Go, Typescript with Websockets.
 Mostly just a toy for me to use as a sandbox and figure out how common game mechanics are implemented.

-Combat mechanics include movement (arrow keys), attack (spacebar), dodgeroll (ctrl), health bar, stamina.
+Controls - movement (arrow keys), attack (spacebar), dodgeroll (ctrl), health bar, stamina.
 A rudimentary player collision system prevents from moving into other players.

+This is a multiplayer combat game.
+Run the server through Docker, then players can join the session from their web browser.

 ## Usage
 Start locally: